Alex Jones ordered to pay $45.2M more over Sandy Hook lies

-The total — $49.3 million — is less than the $150 million sought by Neil Heslin and Scarlett Lewis, whose 6-year-old son Jesse Lewis was among the 20 children and six educators killed in the deadliest classroom shooting in U.S. history.
-But the trial marks the first time Jones has been held financially liable for peddling lies about the 2012 attack in Newtown, Connecticut.
+The total — $49.3 million — is less than the $150 million sought by Neil Heslin and Scarlett Lewis, whose 6-year-old son Jesse Lewis was among the 20 children and six educators killed in the 2012 attack in Newtown, Connecticut.
+But the trial marks the first time Jones has been held financially liable for peddling lies about the massacre, claiming it was faked by the government to tighten gun laws.

-After the verdict, Lewis said that Jones has been held accountable.
-She said when she took the stand and looked Jones in the eye, she thought of her son who was credited with saving lives by yelling “run” when the killer paused in his rampage.
+Afterward, Lewis said that Jones — who wasn’t in the courtroom to hear the verdict — has been held accountable.
+She said when she took the stand and looked Jones in the eye, she thought of her son, who was credited with saving lives by yelling “run” when the killer paused in his rampage.

 “He stood up to the bully Adam Lanza and saved nine of his classmates’ lives,” Lewis said.
 “I hope that I did that incredible courage justice when I was able to confront Alex Jones, who is also a bully.
 I hope that inspires other people to do the same.”

+Jones’ companies and personal wealth could also get carved up by other lawsuits and bankruptcy.
+Another defamation lawsuit against Jones by a Sandy Hook family is set to start pretrial hearings in the same Austin court on Sept.
+14. He faces yet another defamation lawsuit in Connecticut.

+Plaintiffs’ attorney Mark Bankston said he believes he can challenge any attempt to reduce the damages.
+But he said even if the award is drastically cut, it’s just as important to take the big verdict into the bankruptcy court for the family to claim against Jones’ estate and company.

-Earlier this week, Jones testified that any award over $2 million would “sink us.”
-His company Free Speech Systems, which is Infowars’ parent company, filed for bankruptcy protection during the first week of the trial.
+Jones testified this week that any award over $2 million would “sink us.”
+His company Free Speech Systems, which is Infowars’ Austin-based parent company, filed for bankruptcy protection during the first week of the trial.

 Punitive damages are meant to punish defendants for particularly egregious conduct, beyond monetary compensation awarded to the individuals they hurt.
 A high punitive award is also seen as a chance for jurors to send a wider societal message and a way to deter others from the same abhorrent conduct in the future.

-Barry Covert, a Buffalo, New York, First Amendment lawyer with no connection to the Jones case, said Friday’s high punitive award added to Thursday’s compensatory award amounts to “a stunning loss for Jones.”
+Barry Covert, a Buffalo, New York, First Amendment lawyer with no connection to the Jones case, said the total damages awarded amount to “a stunning loss for Jones.”

 “With $50 million in all, the jury has sent a huge, loud message that this behavior will not be tolerated,” Covert said.
 “Everyone with a show like this who knowingly tells lies — juries will not tolerate it.”

 Future jurors in other pending Sandy Hook trials could see the damages amounts in this case as a benchmark, Covert said.
-And if other juries do, Covert said, “it could very well put Jones out of business.”
+If other juries do, Covert said, “it could very well put Jones out of business.”

-Attorneys for the family had urged jurors to hand down a financial punishment that would force Inforwars to shut down.
+Attorneys for the family had urged jurors to hand down a financial punishment that would force Infowars to shut down.

 “You have the ability to stop this man from ever doing it again,” Wesley Ball, an attorney for the parents, told the jury Friday.
 “Send the message to those who desire to do the same: Speech is free.
 Lies, you pay for.”

-An economist testified Friday that Jones and the company are worth up to $270 million, suggesting that Jones was still making money.
+An economist testified that Jones and the company are worth up to $270 million.

 Bernard Pettingill, who was hired by the plaintiffs to study Jones’ net worth, said records show that Jones withdrew $62 million for himself in 2021, when default judgments were issued in lawsuits against him.